Last updated: 29 July 2026

 Will rents fall, rise, or stay the same?

 Treasury's modelling in Box 4.4 of Statement 4 is candid: the negative gearing and CGT changes will lift rents by less than $2 per week for a median-rent household.
-The dominant rental policy lever in the Budget remains CRA – which has lifted recipient incomes by far more over the last four years – plus the supply measures (Local Infrastructure Fund and BTR) that should put downward pressure on rents over time.
+The dominant rental policy lever remains CRA – which lifted recipient incomes materially via the 2023 and 2024 increases, though not further in this Budget – plus the supply measures (the Local Infrastructure Fund and the ongoing BTR tax settings) that should put downward pressure on rents over time.

 Thinking of buying instead of renting?